maniartech/vault/README.md

 ### Breaking Changes

 1. **SecuredVault → EncryptedVault**
-   - `SecuredVault` is deprecated (but still works for backward compatibility)
+   - `SecuredVault` class has been removed in v2.0
-   - Use `EncryptedVault` instead for new projects
+   - Use `EncryptedVault` instead - provides the same functionality with improved architecture

 2. **Module Exports**
    - Main export now uses ES modules
    - Import paths have changed for better tree-shaking

+3. **Configuration Structure**
+   - Constructor parameters have changed to separate encryption config from options
+   - See migration examples below

 ### Migration Guide